 2 exams will be given throughout the semester.
-They will be multiple-choice questions with 5 short answer questions.
-I usually add 2-4 extra credit short answer questions.

-You will take the exam on D2L with Lockdown Browser anytime during the days they are assigned.
+They will be multiple-choice questions with 5 short answer questions (and I usually add 2-4 extra credit short answer questions).
+You will take the exams on D2L with Lockdown Browser anytime during the days they are assigned.
 The tests will be worth 15 points each.

 The two exams will encompass only material presented from the last examination.
-The exams will not be cumulative.
+Exam 2 will not be cumulative.

-The exams will be taken with Lockdown Browser!
+Both exams will be taken with Lockdown Browser!
 Please be sure you are prepared to do that with a suitable connection, computer, and camera before the exams close.
 There are computer labs available on campus, with decent internet access if you need to use them!

 Exam policies:

-- You are required to stay on camera for the entire exam. - You may not stop and start- be sure you give yourself enough time to complete the exam all at once when you start it. - You are required to complete a thorough room scan, demonstrating that you are not using any materials to aid taking the test. - You will not be able to use any materials to take the tests.
-Referencing a study guide, notes, books, phone, or written material while taking the exam will result in a 0 for cheating. - O However, to help you prepare for the exams- study guides will be provided on D2L.
-The exams are designed so that if you have interacted with the material, listened to the lectures/looked at the notes and chapters you will do well!
+- You are required to stay on camera for the entire exam. - You may not stop and start- be sure you give yourself enough time to complete the exam all at once when you start it. - You are required to complete a thorough room scan, showing your surroundings (not just tilting your laptop side to side), demonstrating that you are not using any materials to aid taking the test. - You will not be able to use any materials to take the tests.
+Referencing a study guide, notes, books, phone, or written material while taking the exam will result in a 0 for cheating. - O However, to help you prepare for the exams-study guides will be provided on D2L.
+The exams are designed so that if you have interacted with the material (ie listened to the lectures/looked at the notes and chapters) you will do well!

-Exam 1 open April 10th-April 14th -- Closes April 14th at 11:59pm
+Exam 1 open June 17-June 20th -- Closes June 20th at 11:59pm

-Exam 2 open May 4th-May 7th.
-Closes May 7th at 11:59pm.
+Exam 2 open June 30th-July 3rd Closes July 3rd at 11:59pm.